Thinking It Over (album)

-Thinking It Over is the debut studio album by British-Irish pop group Liberty X. The album was released on the back of their success on television talent show, Popstars, and was recorded in the year following the series' finale, where the band became runners-up to Hear'Say.
+Thinking It Over is the debut studio album by British-Irish pop group Liberty X. Released on 27 May 2002 through V2 Records on the back of their success on the ITV television talent show, Popstars, the album was recorded in the year following the series' finale, where the band became runners-up to Hear'Say.
+Liberty X band members worked with a variety of producers on the album, including Pete Devereux, K-Gee, Goldust, The Wideboys, and Mushtaq.

 Originally titled—and released in Japan as—To Those Who Wait, it was released in the United Kingdom on 27 May 2002 under its new title and became the biggest selling album of the band's career, selling nearly 750,000 copies.
 Five singles were released from the album: "Thinking It Over", "Doin' It", "Just a Little", "Got to Have Your Love" and "Holding On for You".
 "Just a Little" became Liberty X's only number-one single and won a BRIT Award for Best British Single in 2003.